Apicat Docs

 Adding CA certificates#

-To avoid "self signed certificate" errors when sending requests, add your custom CA certificate to Apidog.
+To avoid "self signed certificate" errors when sending requests, add your custom CA certificate to Apicat.

 1